WoollyMittens/photo-cropper/README.md

 **parent : {DOM node}** - The DOM element around which the functionality is centred.

 **crop : {array}** - An array of default cropping coordinates as fractions from the left, top, right and bottom of the image.

+**left : {float}** - At what fraction from the left to crop the image. i.e. 0 is the extreme left side.

+**top : {float}** - At what fraction from the top to crop the image. i.e. 0 is the extreme top side.

+**right : {float}** - At what fraction from the right to crop the image. i.e. 1 is the extreme bottom side.

+**bottom : {float}** - At what fraction from the bottom to crop the image. i.e. 1 is the extreme right side.

 **minimum : {float}** - The smallest fraction of the image that is able to be cropped.
 This value should be large enough to avoid overlapping guides.